An obscure text justification method

 How does it work?

-Type Matters and the briarpress discussion describe the semi-justification as ragged, where lines that are almost to the full width are justified.
+Type Matters describes semi-justification as ragged, where lines that are almost to the full width are justified.
 But then the question is: what does it mean "almost"?
 How do we decide which lines should be justified?

-The normal greedy algorithm puts words on a line, then leaves normal spaces between them, until the next word won't fit in the element's boundaries, and then distributes the remaining space evenly between the inter-word gaps of that line.
-If we leave it at that, the algorithm can produce really wide spaces in-between words.
-This is how it's usually done, and it's what we have on the web.
+The basic justification algorithm (called greedy) puts words on a line with normal spaces between them, until the next word doesn't fit in the element's boundaries, and then distributes the remaining space evenly between the inter-word gaps of that line.
+The left-over word starts a new line, and the process is repeated.

 // measureText should return the pixel width of a text string